JosipTheorem/Interpretable-Deep-Learning-Time-Series/README.md

 experimental_bead_analysis/notebooks/
 ```

 It ships with a tiny two-cluster `.mat` sample in `experimental_bead_analysis/sample_data/`.
-The full Eva tracking dataset is not included in git; see `experimental_bead_analysis/README.md` for how to pass a full local data folder.
-If redistribution permission for the sample `.mat` files is uncertain, confirm it before publishing the repository publicly.
+The full tracking dataset is not included in git; see `experimental_bead_analysis/README.md` for how to pass a full local data folder.

 ### CUDA